AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 ## Vitality Transference

 At 6th level, you unlock the ability to extract some of your own vital essence, and transform it into a drinkable fluid, which, when drunk, "redeems" the life energy as health.
 Once during a short rest, you may spend 10 minutes and expend any amount of hit dice in order to transfer the vital essence from yourself into a small water vial, which fills with a semi-translucent concoction.
+You may prepare any amount of vials this way during the rest, so long as each contains at least one hit die.
-Any creature who drinks the concoction from the vial regains hit points equal to the hit dice + your Constitution modifier.
-If not used by the next 24 hours, the concoction spoils.
+Any creature who drinks the concoction from the vial regains hit points equal to twice those hit dice + twice your Constitution modifier.
+If not used by the next 24 hours, the concoctions spoil.
 In addition, your body adapts to survive such operations by becoming more resilience - granting you proficiency in Resilience and Wits saving throws.

 ## Deeper Alchemical Affinity